dannguyen/journalism-syllabi/README.md

 <a href="http://dh101.humanities.ucla.edu/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Based on the Introduction to Digital Humanities (DH101) course at UCLA, taught by Johanna Drucker (with David Kim) in 2011 and 2012, this online coursebook (and related collection of resources) is meant to provide introductory materials to digital approaches relevant to a wide range of disciplines. ...</em></p>
+        Based on the Introduction to Digital Humanities (DH101) course at UCLA, taught by Johanna Drucker (with David Kim) in 2011 and 2012, this online coursebook (and related collection of resources) is meant to provide introductory materials to digital approaches relevant to a wide range of disciplines.
+        </small></p>

         <p>Instructors: Johanna Drucker</p>
     </td>
     <td>
-        University of California Los Angeles
+        <small>University of California Los Angeles</small>
     </td>
   </tr>